-- 3.5.2 The peat depth model and data indicate that the full range of recorded peat and peaty soil depths across areas investigated varied from 0.00m to 4.95m, as illustrated in Drawing 10.12 to 10.20 (Volume 3).
-The majority of areas (approximately 70%) within the permanent and temporary works boundaries are underlain by peaty soil or topsoil less than 0.50m thickness, and approximately 10% is underlain by no peat.
-Shallow peat is present underlying approximately 11% of the areas and only 3% is underlain by deep peat. - 3.5.3 The occurrences of peaty soils and peat correspond well with published mapping and ecology survey findings; with peaty soils and topsoil (less than 0.50m thickness) predominant in areas of dry or wet heath and mosaics of these and acid grassland transitions.
-These ranged from 0.05 to 0.50m in thickness and were generally described to vary from silty, sandy, gravelly soil or topsoil that is peaty or contains pockets of peat, but also thin fibrous or pseudo-fibrous peat horizons. - 3.5.4 Discontinuous and localised pockets of shallow peat (between 0.50m and 1.00m thickness) are also present in similar areas, as well as wet heath/ blanket mire mosaics.
-Deep peat (greater than 1.00m thickness) is present within and adjacent to the Proposed Scheme at Dalwhinnie, and surrounding it in pockets elsewhere, most frequently in areas of mire, blanket mire and mosaics of these and wet heath. - 3.5.5 The peat depth model is based on a substantial dataset of real data points acquired in the field and is therefore believed to be of very high quality.
-The interpolation methods used have been shown to be suitable for this kind of assessment in other peat related assessments (RWE, 2013).
+- 3.5.2 The full range of recorded peat and peaty soil depths across areas investigated varied from 0.00m to 4.85m, as illustrated in Drawing 10.11 to 10.22 (Volume 3).
+The vast majority of areas (around 77%) within the permanent and temporary works boundaries are underlain by peaty soil or topsoil less than 0.50m thickness, and around 11% is underlain by no peat.
+Shallow peat is present underlying less than 4% of the areas and less than 1% is underlain by deep peat.
+Available GI has also identified peat strata, between 0.10 and 3.30m thickness, buried beneath granular horizons of made ground and/ or sands and gravels at several locations. - 3.5.3 The occurrences of peaty soils and peat correspond reasonably well with the ecology survey findings; with peaty soils and topsoil (less than 0.50m thickness) predominant in areas of dry or wet heath and mosaics of these and grassland transitions.
+These ranged from 0.05 to 0.50m in thickness and were generally described to vary from sandy, silty, clayey soil or topsoil that is variably peaty or contains pockets of peat with fibrous or pseudo-fibrous elements, but also occasional thin fibrous or pseudo-fibrous peat horizons.
+Discontinuous pockets of shallow peat (between 0.50 and 1.00m thickness) are present in similar areas locally, with some areas of deep peat (greater than 1.00m thickness) located in areas of wet heath, blanket bog, mosaics of these, other mires, fens, marshes and swamp. - 3.5.4 The peat depth model is based on a substantial dataset of real data points acquired in the field and is believed to be of very high quality.
+The interpolation methods used have been shown to be suitable for this kind of assessment in other peat-related assessments (RWE, 2013).
 However, it should be noted that the peat depth model is, by its nature, an interpolation between real data points and there remains the possibility that deeper or shallower peat than that represented by the model may be present between the real data points.